Gauteng, South Africa: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types C, M and N. Take care to choose the right kind.
-The vast majority of adapters available online are just plugs and expect your devices to change the voltage themselves.
+A plug adapter that supports outlet types C, M and N. Be sure to get the necessary type.
+Many adapters currently sold are simply plugs and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most places.
+This one should be appropriate for most countries.

 April